francescoignaziore/francescoignaziore/README.md

 - 🌱 I am currently attending a master degree in Data Science at ETH Zürich.
 This semester I am focusing on learning more about computer vision and probabilistic artifical intelligence.
 - 😄 Pronouns: He\him

--⚡ In my github repo you will find:
+-⚡ On my github profile you will find:

 * Projects on natural language processing , from event detection to sentiment analysis.
 * Some of my previous works related to inferential statistics and generalized linear models.